johnjackoleary/cfi-commonplace-book/projects/blog/Topic Ideas.md

 - Dimensional analysis for problems and real world
 - What was in or should've been in my flight back at each stage of my studying
 - Bay Area history of sfo airspace
+- Practicing Flying in Sim
+- Getting around the Bay from SQL and PAO (this is probably already done)